How to Trade

 Once those barriers are lifted, hypothetically – goods of all kinds begin to freely flow between countries, both as imports and as exports, from food products to ores & minerals to consumer goods and electronics.

 The most quantitatively measurable impact of this newfound freedom can be found in the lowering of prices as far as the consumer goes.

-When a market (any market) has a surplus of goods prices will always drop – it can be imported vegetables or clothes, cars or precious metals.
+When a A location or entity where people and entities can negotiate and trade assets of value. (any market) has a A trade balance that is positive as a result of income (exports on the national level) being greater... of goods prices will always drop – it can be imported vegetables or clothes, cars or precious metals.

 Naturally, when items cost less, consumers can either buy more or save more – both of which positively impact those consumers.
 Higher spending brings about a growth in income for suppliers and producers.
 It keeps moving up the virtual supply chain.
 In contrast, savings improve economic stability for the individual, their bank and the entire financial system.